argoproj-labs/training-material/argo-workflows/templates/exit-handler.md

-If you need to perform a task after something has is finished, you can use an exit handle.
+If you need to perform a task after something has finished, you can use an exit handler.
 Exit handlers are specified using `onExit`:

 ```